During a system upgrade from Friday, Dec. 5, through Sunday, Dec. 7, the AAFP website will be unavailable.

-The FUTURE Planning Committee is seeking educational programming for allopathic and osteopathic students and residents that showcases the broad scope of family medicine.
-You’re invited to submit one or more workshop proposals.
+The FUTURE Planning Committee is seeking educational programming ideas for allopathic and osteopathic students and residents that showcase the broad scope of family medicine in any of the categories below.

 Attendees are interested in interactive formats, innovative ways of learning about family medicine, and topics they may not generally be exposed to as part of their medical school or residency training.